ClementTsang/bottom/.github/ISSUE_TEMPLATE/packaging.md

   - Chocolatey
   - Binary releases on GitHub

-  **As such, outside of these releases, if there are issues with packaging/repo/distribution, consider fist checking with** **whoever is handling those release channels, as maintainers here are unlikely able to provide much assistance.**
+  **Outside of these releases, if there are issues with packaging/repo/distribution, consider first contacting whoever is handling those release channels where appropriate, as maintainers here may not be able to provide much assistance.**

 - If this issue is about supporting a new package manager/installation method, please consider maintaining it yourself and sending in a PR/issue with a link to it, and I'll be happy to add it to the list in the README.
 See